Another year, another Airwaves.

 I have been attending regularly since the festivals’ birth and can verify that this is indeed a magical time in the capital.
 The music-loving locals put on their party face, switch off their media content streaming services for a few nights and head downtown for the fun.
-The experience cup runneth over and ensures an ever-flowing stream of fun memories to help our sunlight starved souls make it through until Christmas.
+The experience cup runneth over and ensures an ever-flowing stream of fun memories to help our sunlight starved souls make it through until.

 Yes, it’s definitely a lot of fun.